IMINABO1/HackMIT-_2025_Prisma/README.md

 **Built with ❤️ for better learning experiences**

-*Athena combines the best of productivity and gamification to make studying more effective and enjoyable.*
+*Prisma combines the best of productivity and gamification to make studying more effective and enjoyable.*